>

 I used PHP for most of the backend stuff, so sorting, parsing and delivering the checklists to the screen in a readable manner.
 With Vanilla Javascript for the frontend, interfacing with the user,

-i wanted to avoid using anything heavy, so no images (only SVG icons dynamically loaded with PHP) and no 'javascript frameworks' (remember: no
+i wanted to avoid using anything heavy, so no images (only SVG icons dynamically loaded with PHP) and no 'javascript frameworks' (remember: no russian jquery).
+My main idea

 was to keep everything as simple as possible, meaning its something lightweight, fast, easy to load, simple to use, and as barebones as it can be, just a way for me to keep track of a list while